M4cna/AppLauncher/README.md

 its functionality:

 View Applications:

-Users can view a list of all applications currently stored in the database.
+  1-Users can view a list of all applications currently stored in the database.

-If no applications are stored, it informs the user accordingly.
+  2-If no applications are stored, it informs the user accordingly.
 Open Application:

-Users can open an application by entering its name.
+  1-Users can open an application by entering its name.

-If the application is found in the database, it is executed.
+  2-If the application is found in the database, it is executed.

-If not, it prompts the user to add the application first.
+  3-If not, it prompts the user to add the application first.
 Add Application:

-Users can add new applications by entering the application's name and URL.
+  1-Users can add new applications by entering the application's name and URL.

-The new application is then stored in the SQLite database.
+  2-The new application is then stored in the SQLite database Database Management:

-Database Management:

-The SQLite database is used to store application names and URLs.
+  1-The SQLite database is used to store application names and URLs.

-Data is persisted, meaning it remains even after the program is closed and reopened.
+  2-Data is persisted, meaning it remains even after the program is closed and reopened.